semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 Refers to whether or not the repository is a public repository or private.
 This is detected through your source code manager.

 :::info
-Semgrep supports visibility detection only for GItHub repositories of any plan.
+Semgrep supports visibility detection only for GitHub repositories of any plan.
 :::

 | Repository visibility | Description |